jdplumst/flashcards-tui/README.md

 # Flashcards TUI

 ## Project Description
 This is a flashcards terminal UI application that allows users to create, view, and delete flashcards.
-The flashcards are stored in a SQLite database.
+The flashcards are stored in SQLite databases.
 The application is written in Go and uses the [bubble tea framework](https://github.com/charmbracelet/bubbletea) for the terminal UI.

 ## How to Run